Life's Highway (Jeannie Seely album)

-Life's Highway is a studio album by American country artist Jeannie Seely.
-It was released on December 9, 2003, via OMS Records.
+Life's Highway is the eleventh solo studio album by American country artist Jeannie Seely.
+It was released on November 18, 2003, by OMS Records.
 It was co-produced by Hugh Moore and Billy Troy.
-Life's Highway was Seely's fourteenth studio recording and first album in several years to be released outside her own record label.
+'It was Seely's first album in several years to be released outside her own record label.
 The album received critical acclaim for its blend of the country, bluegrass and folk music genres.

 Background and content

 Life's Highway was recorded at the Hilltop Studio, located in Nashville, Tennessee.
 The sessions were co-produced by Hugh Moore and Billy Troy.
 It was Seely's first album in almost ten years to not be self-produced.
 Although considered by some to be a bluegrass-styled project, Seely did want to call it that.
 "Simply out of respect for the true bluegrass artists, I wouldn't even venture to call it that.
 You know, I don't pretend to be able to do (bluegrass)," she said.
 Other writers considered the record to be an acoustic project, which Seely agreed with.
 The album included notable bluegrass musicians, including Sharon and Cheryl White of the group The Whites.
 Jesse McReynolds is also featured on the album playing the mandolin.

 The album contained 13 tracks that were all newly recorded by Seely.
 Four tracks were new recordings by Seely.
 The additional songs were cover versions of recordings previously made successful by other music artists.
 The title track was a cover of the number one single by Steve Wariner.
 The fifth track, "The River", was a cover of the single originally made a hit by Garth Brooks.
 The eighth track, "It's a Heartache", was made most popular as a pop hit by Bonnie Tyler.
 The latter Seely considered to be among her favorites on the album.
 "In fact, to me that's the airplay cut on the album because I can see that getting people's attention and the uniqueness of it," Seely commented in a 2003 interview.